NethServer/docs/administrator-manual/en/installation.rst

 Install options
 ^^^^^^^^^^^^^^^

-You can add extra paramaters to unattend installation by pressing TAB and editing the command line.
+You can add extra paramaters to unattended installation by pressing TAB and editing the bootloader command line.

 To disable raid, just add this option to the command line: ::